This is the multi-page printable view of this section. Click here to print.

 User identity:

 Lima creates a default identity and uses its public key as the authorized key to access all lima instances.
-In addition lima will also configure all public keys from ~/.ssh/*.pub as well, so the user can use the ssh endpoint without having to specify an identity explicitly.
+In addition, lima will also configure all public keys from ~/.ssh/*.pub as well, so the user can use the ssh endpoint without having to specify an identity explicitly.

 • user: private key